ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 > For KilS biometry, there was no updated biometry tab so we created one.
 This means there is dupication between the Updated Sheet and the New Data sheet.
 >> CEDRIC : I'll copy them back in new biometries and the shiny will handle duplicates.

-> CEDRIC there is a duplicate => fixed by Ciara and Russell

-* series no new seres

-* updated series no update

-* new dataseries : 2 values

-* modified dataseries : 14 values

-* new biometry : 2 values

 ### annex 4